dinavod12/Music-Sound--Detection/README.md

 # Music-Sound--Detection

-This Model is Train on  large amount of music sound data and then it will help us to detect  what type of music sound is this
+This model is trained on large amount of music sound data and then it will help us to detect music .